Season two of Apex Legends brought some interesting changes to weapons, turning the meta upside down.

 - P2020 (pistol)

 While these weapons are at the bottom of the pack, it doesn’t mean they’re useless.
+It hurts to put them in the last tier because they both received buffs, and the state of the game makes all guns fairly balanced.
 They can still be used well, but they’ll most likely lose out to some of the weapons higher up on the list.

 The Mozambique is a bit of a strange shotgun—it’s basically a pistol and a shotgun fused into one.
-It only has a three bullet magazine and its damage is fairly lackluster.
-You’ll have to get up close and personal with an enemy to deal lethal damage.
+It only has a three-bullet magazine and its damage is fairly lackluster.
+With the new hammerpoint rounds, that deal increased damage to unshielded targets, the shotgun can be useful to finish off an enemy.
+But you’ll still have to get up close and personal with an enemy to deal lethal damage.

-P2020 is the average pistol.
-It has a 10-round magazine and it deals fairly low damage.
+Similarly, the P2020 pistol got a buff with the hammerpoint rounds and also had its damage increased from 12 to 13 per shot.
 The gun can be a decent secondary weapon in some cases, but it will often be used only in the early stages of the game.